fsharp/fslang-design/FSharp-4.1b/FS-1046-consistent-tuple-types.md

 During the F# 4.1 release cycle, a breaking change was made to how explicit uses of ``System.Tuple<...>`` in F# source code are interpreted.
-At the time this change was made (as a bug fix) the extent of its impact was not properly appreciated, resulting in the need for a subsequent set of code adjustments and a subequent fix.
+At the time this change was made (as a bug fix) the extent of its impact was not properly appreciated, resulting in the need for a subsequent set of code adjustments and a subsequent fix.

 * [The PR that caused the change](https://github.com/dotnet/fsharp/pull/3283)
 * [The issue documenting the regressions](https://github.com/dotnet/fsharp/pull/3729)